 - Once the onions and garlic have sautéed enough, add the chopped eggplant to the pan.

-- Remove the stems from basil and mint, and chop.
+- Remove the stems from the fresh herbs (basil, mint, dill and parsley), and chop.
 Set aside.

 - Add the salt and around 20 twists from a pepper grinder to the sauté.

 - Drain the rice in a fine strainer and add to the pan, along with the chopped tomatoes and the rest of the olive oil (½ dl).
 Mix everything well and sauté for a couple of minutes.